waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v140 - Post-Critique)
+# Gem's Strategic Journal (v141 - Post-Critique & Saffron City Update)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data:** Game State Information is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 - **Verify Assumptions:** Do not record intel as "completed" or "confirmed" until it has been empirically verified.
 Non-battling trainers exist; not every NPC is an opponent.
 - **Agent Liability & Discipline:** An agent that provides consistently incorrect or dangerous advice is a liability.
 It must be abandoned or fixed from a safe location.
-I must be more disciplined in using my agents, especially `wkg_manager_agent` and `encounter_tracker_agent`.
 - **Interaction Protocol:** If an interaction doesn't trigger a battle, it's a non-battling NPC or one I've already defeated.
 Mark and move on.
 - **WKG & Marker Protocol:** Be diligent about marking key points (like warp arrivals and defeated trainers) *immediately*.
-Consolidate markers on single tiles for clarity.
-Use the `wkg_manager_agent` for all WKG updates to avoid manual errors.
+For WKG, I must manually check for existing nodes before adding edges to prevent errors.
 - **Tool-First Mindset:** For any complex or repetitive task, use an agent first.
 - **Encounter Tracking Protocol:** After every wild encounter, I MUST use the `encounter_tracker_agent` to log the data.
 This is now a mandatory step in my workflow.